 What Could Have Been Better

-The Atomic Aquatics Cobalt 2 is a console-mounted dive computer that leaves no wishes unfulfilled.
+The Atomic Aquatics Cobalt 2 is a console-mounted dive computer for the pros that leaves no wishes unfulfilled.
 It offers features you expect from a high-end device such as this.

 Having air integration and a 3D compass together with up to 6 different nitrox mixes makes it a great scuba computer for experienced divers.
 The only things you might miss are trimix or rebreather setups.

 We’re also not that excited about the rechargeable battery.
-While in theory, it’s great and environmentally friendly we think a user-switchable battery is helpful if you are on dive trips where you potentially have a hard time to find a charging possibility.
+While in theory, it’s great and environmentally friendly we think a user-switchable battery is helpful if you are on dive trips where you potentially have a hard time finding a charging possibility.

 The Oceanic VTX has a visibly different design than many other diving computers.
 The screen alone is amazing and displays the information clearly and in vibrant color.

-The overall navigation and usage of the device is easy.
+The overall navigation and usage of the device are easy.
 The buttons are placed strategically and can be used even when you’re in thick gloves.